Read about the lyric change here.

 Thus began the Newsweek article in the issue of November 24, 1975.
 That lead and the news magazine's dry story inspired Gordon Lightfoot to write one of the greatest "story songs" ever.

 Every year, on November 10th and the days leading up to it, there are commemorative services and other programs to remember the ship and the men who lost their lives.
-This year, 2012, marks the 37th anniversary of the shipwreck.
-You can find information about one of this year's events here.
+This year, 2014, marks the 39th anniversary of the shipwreck.
+You can find information about two of this year's events here (not yet posted) and here.
+There will also be a memorial service at Mariners' Church as part of the 11am service Church calendar.

 In 2010, Lightfoot changed one line in the lyrics of the song as a result of recent findings that it was waves and not crew error that lead to the shipwreck.
-See the lyric change below, and read about the documentary by clicking on the link below the lyrics.
+See the lyric change below, watch the TV documentary here (Amazon Instant Video, free on some devices), and read the news story about it by clicking on the link below the lyrics.

 Find the song on: